 Several of the huge producers of palm oil are working with banks and non-profit groups trying to ‘green’ the industry.
 In 2003, about 200 commercial organizations from the worldwide palm oil supply chain convened and formed RSPO – the Roundtable on Sustainable Palm Oil – to boost palm oil growth.
 As for the environment.
 The RSPO is working to develop definitions and criteria for sustainable palm oil production, while at the same time promoting the adoption of methods that more respect the environment throughout the sector.
 The group celebrated its first supply of environmentally friendly palm oil to Europe in November last year.

 Around the world, many organizations are working hard to manage and eliminate the problems of deforestation associated with palm oil.
 But 15 years down and only 17% of the palm oil extracted can be labeled as sustainable palm oil certified.

 Consumer pressure acts as the only solution to force manufacturers to think about more sustainable methods.
 Check labels, ask questions, and look for RSPO – certified palm oil that manufacturers must follow strict rules.

 So, as you can see, not all palm cultivation is bad.
 There are some examples out there of good growing practices that incorporate palm.
-However, over the years, it is the industrialisation of the palm crops which has caused the most problems.
+However, over the years, it is the industrialisation of palm crops which has caused the most problems.

-The Naked Chemist is about transparency, and removal of palm oil from our formulas is in progress.
+The Naked Chemist is about transparency, and the removal of palm oil from our formulas is in progress.
 We campaign to educate customers about the environmental degradation caused by the current cultivation of oil palm crops and the devastating effects of deforestation.